 Unused PSEL Donation Program

-(1) This program encourages owners or operators of VOC and NOx sources identified in OAR 340-242-0400(1) to donate unused PSEL to the Department.
+(1) This program encourages owners or operators of VOC and NOx sources identified in OAR 340-242-0400(1) to donate unused PSEL to DEQ.
 Under this program, donations can be either permanent or temporary.
-For a source to participate in this program it must have entered into an agreement with the Department prior to January 1, 2006.
+For a source to participate in this program it must have entered into an agreement with DEQ prior to January 1, 2006.

-(2) VOC sources donating at least 35 percent of their unused PSEL and NOx sources donating at least 50 percent of their unused PSEL will receive the following incentives and considerations from the Department for participating in this program:
+(2) VOC sources donating at least 35 percent of their unused PSEL and NOx sources donating at least 50 percent of their unused PSEL will receive the following incentives and considerations from DEQ for participating in this program:

 (a) Exemption from the Employee Commute Options (ECO) Program in OAR 340-242-0010 through 340-242-0290 for the duration of the Portland Ozone Maintenance plan;